 Capital Punishment at the Federal Level

-In 1988, a new federal death penalty statute was enacted for murder in the course of a drug-kingpin conspiracy.
-The statute was modeled on the post-Gregg statutes that the Supreme Court had approved.
-Since its enactment, six people have been sentenced to death for violating this law, though none has been executed.
+In 1988, a new federal death penalty law was enacted for murder in the course of a drug-trafficking conspiracy.
+The statute was modeled on the modern statutes that had comported to the requirements laid out by the Supreme Court.

 In 1994, President Clinton signed the Violent Crime Control and Law Enforcement Act that expanded the federal death penalty to sixty crimes, three of which do not involve murder.
 The exceptions are espionage, treason, and drug trafficking in large amounts.